brucepro/Memoir/README.md

 # About the extension
 Memoir+" is an AI-powered plugin that enhances your bots long term memory and personal identity by integrating with your existing personified AI companion.
-With Memoir+, you agent store, search, and retrieve memories.
+With Memoir+, your agent can store, search, and retrieve memories.

 Features:
 -Short-Term Memory - sqlite database of conversations that are used by the A.I. to create long term memories.